-- Avoiding the port peak coinciding with the network peak by, for example: - Implementing a vehicle booking system for container trucks to distribute the traffic load over the port's operating hours (24 hours a day) to the extent practicable; - Encouraging the supply chain to operate seven days a week to reduce truck movements during the weekdays when the network is busy. - Reducing traffic volumes to and from the port by, for example: - Encouraging mode sharing for staff transport to and from work. - Moving freight to rail when available; - Transporting cruise ship passengers by buses and disembarking outside peak periods. - 68.
-If the consent holder is required to provide a contribution to intersection upgrade funding under condition 67, it must within three calendar months of receiving results from the survey required by condition 67 provide written notice to Waka Kotahi NZ Transport Agency and/or other responsible road controlling authority of its requirement to provide a contribution to intersection upgrade funding under these conditions. - 69.
-The consent holder shall be responsible for a contribution to upgrade funding only, and must consult with Waka Kotahi NZ Transport Agency and/or other road controlling authority regarding the application of such funding to intersection upgrades.
+- (i) Using the network observed data; and - (ii) Two future scenarios (reflecting appropriate design years reflecting port expansion timing), that include expected Northport traffic growth and other traffic growth. - (c) Safe System assessments for the relevant intersection(s) listed in Table 2. - (d) Recommended mitigation to address safety and operational concerns to achieve: - (i) LOS-D or better on each approach to the intersection (for all existing and anticipated port traffic); and - (ii) A degree of saturation for turning movements no higher than 95%; and - Measures to reduce all port traffic in the AM and PM peak by, for example: hours in the interim period between notice being given under Condition 68 and the intersection(s) being upgraded. - Implementing a vehicle booking system for container trucks to distribute the traffic load over the port's operating hours (24 hours a day) to the extent practicable; - Encouraging the supply chain to operate seven days a week to reduce truck movements during the weekdays when the network is busy. - Reducing traffic volumes to and from the port by, for example: - Encouraging mode sharing for staff transport to and from work. - Moving freight to rail when available; - Transporting cruise ship passengers by buses and disembarking outside peak periods. - 67.
+If the consent holder is required A copy of the Intersection Assessment Report is to provide abe submitted to Council's Compliance Manager, Waka Kotahi NZ Transport Agency, and the road controlling authority within one month of 64(b) being notified to Council's Compliance Management, Waka Kotahi NZ Transport Agency and the road controlling authority as the selected option.